mpyw/cowitter/README.md

 <input type="text" name="text" value="<?=$status->text?>">
 ```

-You should do like this:
+You should do like this.

 ```html+php
 <input type="text" name="text" value="<?=str_replace('"', '&#039;', $status->text)?>">